-This is merely a property acquisition and no development is proposed at this time.
+This is an acquisition project and no development is proposed at this time.
 If the City pursues a reservoir at this location it will comply with Policy OS-6.2.

 Policy OS-6.3 Minimize Increases in Stormwater Runoff: Development shall be designed and managed to minimize post- project increases in stormwater runoff volume and peak runoff rate, to the extent feasible.